peercoin/rfcs/text/0005-unspendable-zero-outputs/0005-unspendable-zero-outputs.md

 If needed this change can be soft-forked without much effect on nodes running older versions of the protocol.
 Old nodes will still produce valid blocks as long as no transaction is included that spends a zero value output.
-Transaction spending zero value outputs are very rare as it increases the transaction size, and therefore it's fee, while not adding any monetairy value to the transaction.
+Transaction spending zero value outputs are very rare as it increases the transaction size, and therefore it's fee, while not adding any monetary value to the transaction.

 ## Drawbacks